openhab/openhab-addons/bundles/org.openhab.binding.argoclima/README.md

 - Maintainers of [IRremoteESP8266](https://github.com/crankyoldgit/IRremoteESP8266) and [Tasmota](https://github.com/arendst/Tasmota) projects - for reviewing an accepting the infrared-related part of Argo protocol into their libraries!
 - [@nyffchanium](https://github.com/nyffchanium) for creating an awesome [Argoclima integration for HomeAssistant](https://github.com/nyffchanium/argoclima-integration) which was used to confirm & speed up the analysis of device's protocol.
-While most of the learnings come from analyzing the javascript code in Argo's own application and network captures, the HA integration has proven **invaluable** as a secondary/confirmed source and allowed to validate a few concepts early on!
+While most of the learnings come from analyzing the JavaScript code in Argo's own application and network captures, the HA integration has proven **invaluable** as a secondary/confirmed source and allowed to validate a few concepts early on!
   - In case you're experiencing issues, make sure to read the HomeAssistant binding's [README](https://github.com/nyffchanium/argoclima-integration/blob/master/readme.md) as well, for useful troubleshooting info!
 - [@lallinger](https://github.com/lallinger) for a [dummy server](https://github.com/nyffchanium/argoclima-integration/tree/master/dummy-server) which was the idea that served as the cornerstone of the stub server built into this binding (which later got extended to do something useful, instead of just keeping the device happy).